tanimislam/nprstuff/docs/source/core_api.rst

 -----------------------------------
 This module provides the low-level functionality to use the CloudConvert_ API to convert PDF_, PNG_, and SVG_ images into a final PNG_ image, utility functions to create MP4_ movies from a sequence of images, and to create animated GIF_ files, and created square movies (useful for upload to Instagram_).

-This module also requires :py:class:`QtSvgRenderer <PyQt5.QtSvg.QsvgRenderer>` for some of its functionality.
+This module also requires :py:class:`QSvgRenderer <PyQt5.QtSvg.QSvgRenderer>` for some of its functionality.
 However, PyPI_ does not have Python bindings to QtSVG_.
 To install on an Ubuntu_ machine, you can *thoughts and prayers* these instructions

 .. code-block:: console